Many people have a misconception that a mother is most likely to win the custody battle.

 If we look at the stats, we will find a consistently increasing percentage of fathers winning the custody of their children.
 Sometimes, a mother can even lose an already won case, and mostly for the reasons that could have been avoided.

-After reading through this article, you might think that these are routine precautions, but believe it or not many mothers have lost guardianship cases due to these slips.
-Nobody, not even the court will rehear a case unless they have concrete evidence which supports the case against you.
+After reading through this article, you might think that these are routine precautions, but believe it or not many mothers have lost custody cases due to these slips.
+Physical abuse against a child or ex

-The most incrimination thing that can go against the mother is physical violence.
+One of the most incrimination thing that can go against the mother is physical violence.
 Whatever happens, do not lose your cool.
-Physical abuse cannot be hidden and is easy to prove in court.
-Social workers and child protection agencies are always on the lookout for any signs of physical abuse which includes hitting, kicking, scratching, biting, beating.
-It is equally difficult to defend in the court and will reflect badly on the mother’s capabilities as a parent.
+Physical abuse may be easy to prove in court.
+Social workers and child protection agencies are always on the lookout for any signs of physical abuse which includes hitting, kicking, scratching, biting, and beating.
+It is difficult to defend in the court and will reflect badly on the mother’s capabilities as a parent.
 The father may also be held equally responsible if he was aware of the fact and did not report it to the authorities.